 There are essentially two methods for charging a leisure battery from your vehicle’s engine: using a split charge relay, or a battery to battery (B2B) charger device.
 These methods both work by making use of the vehicle engine’s alternator (which converts AC into DC power).

-A B2B charger is a smart device, as it sees the alternator continue to charge the battery with a continuous voltage supply.
+A B2B charger is a smart device; it sees the alternator continue to charge the battery with a continuous voltage supply.
 It then controls the voltage so that the leisure battery receives the optimum amount of power for its needs, also known as its “charging profile.”
-Many B2B chargers are programmable, too, allowing the user to achieve the best possible results.
+Many B2B chargers are programmable, too, allowing you to achieve the best possible results for your specific needs.

 It’s important to note that if you regularly use the power of your engine’s alternator to recharge a leisure battery, the alternator will likely wear out sooner than through normal driving use.
 It’s also important to check what kind of leisure battery you have, for example, Lithium-ion batteries must be very carefully managed in order to avoid overcharging.